opentok/accelerator-annotation-ios/README.md

 To add the library and start with your development, go through the following steps using CocoaPods:

-1. Add the following line to your pod file: ` pod 'OTAnnotationKit'  `
+1. Add the following line to your pod file: ` pod 'OTAnnotationAccelerator'  `
 2. In a terminal prompt, navigate into your project directory and type `pod install`.
 (Sometimes, pod update is magical)
 3. Reopen your project using the new `*.xcworkspace` file.